-A team lead adopts a tool in January because the demo was impressive.
-Nobody checks whether it delivered value in July.
-By the time the annual budget review surfaces the question, the tool has embedded itself into workflows and the switching cost argument protects it — regardless of whether it's producing returns.
+A survey on generative AI deployment (Gartner, 2024) found 49% of executives cite difficulty demonstrating AI value as their top concern.
+Adoption decisions and evaluation decisions are made by different people on different timelines.
+A team lead adopts a tool because the demo was impressive.
+Nobody checks whether it delivered value.
+By the annual budget review, the switching cost argument protects it — regardless of returns.

 The AI Investment Audit Framework